 Field-hunting tip

-Look in oxidized zones of hydrothermal deposits, sedimentary iron formations, and soils country — that is the host setting where ferrihydrite typically forms.
+Look in oxidized zones of hydrothermal deposits, sedimentary iron formations, and soils country, the host setting where ferrihydrite typically forms.
 If you start seeing goethite, hematite, lepidocrocite in float, you are in the right ground.
 Field specimens usually show a fine-grained, earthy, botryoidal, or powdery habit, so train your eye for that shape before scanning the outcrop.